stewartjks/JS-Feedr/README.md

   search input box is already expanded tapping the search icon again will close the input.
 Pressing the "Enter" key should also close the opened input box.
   _See Bonus 2 for search filtering functionality._
-- When the app is first loading and when the user selects to load a new feed from the dropdown, display the `#popUp` container with the `.loader` class.
-  You can toggle the `.hidden` class from the container to display/hide the overlay container.
 - Add functionality to hide the pop-up when user selects the "X" button on the pop-up.
 - Clicking/tapping the "Feedr" logo will display the main/default feed.